Skip to content

 Best Time to Visit Turkmenistan

-The best time to visit the country is on New Year’s Day, when many popular celebrations, festivals, beautiful events, and exciting fireworks are held for many hours after midnight.
+The best time to visit the country is on New Year’s Day, when many popular celebrations, festivals, beautiful events, and exciting fireworks are held for hours after midnight.

 What is the Weather Like in Turkmenistan?